How to prepare for a first job in the IT industry? What are tips worth hearing at the beginning of a career as a Product Designer?

 How I decided to pivot my career

-When I was deciding on my field of study, I came up with the idea of construction.
+When I needed to decide on my field of study, I thought of... construction.
 It intrigued me, and I wanted to try my hand.
-I had planned to connect my career as a builder with interior design in the future, due to my interest in interior design and my love for beautiful things.
+I thought: "I will start my career as a builder and gradually move into interior design (who doesn't love beautiful things?)".

 Understanding product design

-I explored all of the topics I learned through articles on Medium, UX collective, and reading books.
-At this point, I recommend the book 'The Design of Everyday Things' by Don Norman, who, along with Jacob Nielsen, is considered the father of UX.
+I explored all of the topics, studied plenty of Medium and UX collective articles, and read many books.
+I highly recommend the book The Design of Everyday Things by Don Norman, who, along with Jacob Nielsen, is considered the father of UX.

 After gaining basic knowledge, I created my first portfolio.
-Shortly after that, I started to look for a place that would allow me to gain experience and broaden my knowledge when working on commercial projects.
-It seemed impossible at that moment.
+Shortly after that, I started to look for a place that would allow me to gain experience and broaden my knowledge by working on commercial projects.

 How I chose the company for an internship as a product designer

-In the beginning, I applied to every company I found.
-After a while, I realized that it is crucial not only to gain experience but also to be motivated by the product.
-I found Untitled Kingdom on social media.
-I was interested in their products and the values they were presenting.
+I found Untitled Kingdom through social media channels.
+I was captivated by their portfolio, and I shared the company's core values.
 I knew that I wanted to contribute to increasing public awareness of HealthTech, IoT, and FemTech.
 I had an excellent opportunity to test my abilities and see if the decision to change my career path was right.

 At first, it was very tough to actively participate in the meetings without knowing technical jargon.
-It is an inseparable part of our everyday work as it speeds up communication and makes it more precise.
+It is an inseparable part of our everyday work.
+It speeds up the whole communication and makes it more precise.

-Step 3: Fail fast, early, and often
+Fail fast, early, and often

 While working on my portfolio, I rarely had the opportunity to present and consult the results of my work with experienced people.

-Asking for a review at the early stage of the project allows me to fail fast or ensure that I approach a particular problem in the right direction.
+Asking for a review at an early stage of the project allows me to fail fast and ensure that my approach to a particular problem is right.

 My first task was to design several application screens for the medical industry.
-After two hours, I presented my work results, i.e., full screens, copies, buttons, and graphics.
-Some of my ideas were good, but there were also many things to improve.
-Because I only presented the final effect, we had to go through the whole process to discuss the individual elements.
+After two hours, I presented my final work results, i.e., full screens, copies, buttons, and graphics.
+Some of my ideas were good, but there were many things I needed to improve, too.
+But since I presented the final effect, we had to go through the whole process to discuss the individual elements.

-Step 4: Feedback is the best tool to help you grow
+Feedback is the best tool to help you grow

 At the end of each week of my internship, I had a feedback meeting with Greg, our Head of Operations, to summarize my work.

-Step 5: First things first.
-Understanding user’s needs
+First things first.
+Understanding users’ needs.

 It was worth it!
 Every day at work, I make sure that my decision was a perfect idea.
 I develop in the field of interest, do what I like, and learn new topics is a pleasure for me.
 Besides, I have the opportunity to work on my interpersonal skills.